rajatarora/b2/b2/How-To/Get Obsidian-Git Working with Windows.md

 - Running `where ssh` and noting down the path(s) of `ssh.exe`.
 - Setting up an environment variable `GIT_SSH` and pointing it to the Windows OpenSSH installation (right up to `ssh.exe`).
 The other `ssh.exe` path would be the one supplied with Git For Windows.
 We have to disregard that.
 - Running `ssh add` on the command prompt and entering the passphrase of your private key.
-- Testing it in a _new_ command window and making sure that you can push without ente
+- Testing it in a _new_ command window and making sure that you can push without entering the passphrase.
+-